Section J - Students

 - If the EEO Officer conducts the initial investigation, and either the complainant or respondent is dissatisfied with the EEO Officer's findings, they may petition the EEO Compliance officer for reconsideration of the decision.
 The appeal must be timely filed within 5 school days of the receipt of the decision.
 The Compliance Officer will have 30 school days in which to affirm or rescind the earlier decision.
 The Compliance Officer's decision on the appeal is final.

-- Whenever possible, an attempt should be made to resolve the Complainant's concerns through the more informal process of mediation.
+Whenever possible, and if both parties consent, an attempt should be made to resolve the Complainant's concerns through the more informal process of mediation.
 The Administrator should contact the EEO Compliance Officer to determine whether mediation is appropriate for the issues at hand.

 School District Action